COVID-19: Visiting our inpatient units

 We acknowledge this is a challenging time and all of us at Sirona thank you for playing your part in keeping our service users, staff and community safe.

-UPDATE – 07 April – we are reviewing our visiting policy with our commissioners and we will share an update early next week
+UPDATE – 27 April – we are continuing to review our visiting policy with our commissioners and partners and we will share an update as soon as we are able

 Our rehabilitation services aim to help people to regain independence or prevent admission to hospital through a planned programme of therapy.